cgpeanut/aws-cloudformation/README.md

 <img src="https://github.com/cgpeanut/aws-cloudformation/blob/main/images/yaml-template.png"/>

 chapter 4: cloudformation features
 - intrinsic functions: <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html" target="_blank"><img src="https://github.com/cgpeanut/aws-cloudformation/blob/main/images/cloud.png" alt="IMAGE ALT TEXT HERE" width="35" height="25" /></a>

+AWS CloudFormation provides several built-in functions that help you manage your stacks.
+Use intrinsic functions in your templates to assign values to properties that are not available until runtime.

+Note:
+You can use intrinsic functions only in specific parts of a template.
+Currently, you can use intrinsic functions in resource properties, outputs, metadata attributes, and update policy attributes.
+You can also use intrinsic functions to conditionally create stack resources.

 - lab: intrinsic functions
 - multiple resources
 - lab: multiple resources